 Harry Pollitt, who would later become the general secretary of the Communist Party of Great Britain, was 34 years old in 1925 and working as a boilermaker at Tilbury Docks.
-He also led the National Minority Movement, a communist grouping within the trade unions, and, according to the press, had insurrectionist ambitions: ‘once the trade unions have been captured they will be converted into purely revolutionary organisations,’ he was quoted as saying, in a front-page Daily Express exposé headlined ‘Plot by British “Reds”‘.
+He also led the National Minority Movement, a communist grouping within the trade unions, and, according to the press, he had insurrectionist ambitions: ‘once the trade unions have been captured they will be converted into purely revolutionary organisations,’ he was quoted as saying, in a front-page Daily Express exposé headlined ‘Plot by British “Reds”‘.

 It was a long drive and a damp, chilly night.
 When Pollitt shivered with the cold, he was offered a scarf and coat.
 The men tried to keep the windows obscured, but occasionally Pollitt could see signs looming up out of the darkness.
-Ruabon and Mold came and went, so clearly they were in north Wales, but there was no apparent logic or direction to their journey.
+Ruabon and Mold came and went, so clearly they were in North Wales, but there was no apparent logic or direction to their journey.
 It was getting on for two in the morning by the time they stopped, at what turned out to be the Liver Inn in Rhydtalog, Flintshire, some eight miles west of Wrexham.

 The publican – one Thomas Bold – was woken, and while his wife prepared rooms for the party, he served his six guests a supper of eggs and cold beef in the kitchen.
 According to Bold’s later account, there was nothing suspicious about their behaviour.
 ‘If Mr Pollitt had only dropped a hint to me,’ he reflected, ‘I would have protected him; but everyone was so genial and pleasant.’